 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the D5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T4 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D5100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5100 was succeeded by the Nikon D5200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon D5100 Manual.
+Further information on the features and operation of the X-T4 and D5100 can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon D5100 Manual.

 So what is the bottom line?
 Is the Fujifilm X-T4 better than the Nikon D5100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.